khakhalin/notes/keywords/cron.md

 RUN crontab /etc/cron.d/my-cron-file # This adds cron job via the crontab utility ENTRYPOINT ["cron", "-f"]  # Starts the cron service
 ```
 Here `/etc/cron.d/` is a traditional **drop-in** directory.
-Note that we are copying the "default crontab-like file that happens to be named crontab" into a folder (`/etc/cron.d/`) that the `cron` service routinely checks, and from where it picks up cron-like jobs.
+Note the weird tautological naming here: we are copying the "default crontab-like file that happens to be named crontab" into a folder (`/etc/cron.d/`) that the `cron` service routinely checks, and from where it picks up cron-like jobs.
+At no point here we run the actual `crontab` utility; we only work with the `cron` service.

+Note that because of security concerns`cron` will refuse to write a cron-like file in a spooling folder if it has `chmod` "write" rights set for anyone but "user".
+Typically, by default, files have `664` rights, and copying them over will stop the service.
+That's a case when it's a file having too high access rights, not too low access rights, that breaks everything.

 Checking if the `cron` service works; stopping and restarting the service:
 ```bash